JoBergs/PsyCam/README.md

 PsyCam
 ============

+* The installer is for the RPi, but may work on a bigger machine, too.

+* The installation takes many hours.

+* This installs everything required for the original Google ipython notebook for DeepDream

 PsyCam is a psychedelic surveilance camera for capturing the paranomal and metaphysic activities around us; that is, a Raspberry Pi with an camera module makes a snapshot and prozesses the image with Googles